denisecase/datafun-00-textbook/README.md

 > How to get the textbook code up and running.

 We use the book [Intro to Python for Computer Science and Data Science: Learning to Program with AI, Big Data and the Cloud](https://amzn.to/2KfCptN).
-The authors make the examples avaliable in a GitHub repo named [IntroToPython](https://github.com/pdeitel/IntroToPython).
+The authors make the examples available in a GitHub repo named [IntroToPython](https://github.com/pdeitel/IntroToPython).

 ## Copyrighted Content